bigseainc/gravityforms-hubspot/readme.txt

 == Changelog ==

+= 1.0 =
+* Tightened up code to release it as version 1.0
+* Brought back support to Gravity Forms 1.6

 = 0.7.1 =
 * Updated the requirements for Gravity Forms to a minimum of 1.7.x, due to GFFormsModule not being available to v1.6.4, and we use this for the Connectivity.
 I will find a way around this.
 * Updated FAQ to properly show where the API Key can be found in HubSpot.